Can Chicago be a global city—again?

 Peter Hall, an economic geographer at University College, London, has been writing sensibly about cities since the 1960s.
 Hall once defined what he called world cities simply as cities "in which a quite disproportionate part of the world's most important business is conducted."
 Professor Hall defined "business" expansively, and included not just trade and finance but politics and learning, the arts, communications, and—not insignificant in an economy driven by consumption—the practice of good living.

-Until that magic day arrives—and recall that similar predictions were made about the telephone and the fax machine—people will still choose to do business face to face wherever they can conveniently gather.
+Until that magic day arrives—and recall that similar predictions were made about the likely effects of telephone and the fax machine—people will still choose to do business face to face wherever they can conveniently gather.
 Studies on city-building commissioned by the European Community in 1990 found that location in the remoter reaches of a continent can be a serious obstacle to global status.
 (Seville and Dublin, both vibrant cities, suffer from an isolated location much like Chicago.)
 Many a Chicago booster persists in believing that the city lags not because of its inconvenience but because of travelers' ignorance.
 All Chicago needs to do is explain to the world where it is.
 "It's the city at America's center. . . " reads the ad placed in international magazines by Philip Morris Companies Inc. touting an exhibit at the newly re-housed Museum of Contemporary Art, "and its impact is felt around the world."

-Sidebar: City-state, the real super bowl: Schaumburg vs. San Diego
+The real Super Bowl: Schaumburg vs. San Diego

-Companies don't compete, cities do.
-Just as one couldn't imagine a Swift and Co. in the 1890s without the Illinois Central Railroad, one can't imagine a Motorola in the 1990s without the tollways or suburban schools.
+Companies alone don't compete.
 In the cellular phone market, the real competition is not between Motorola Inc. and rival firm Qualcomm Inc., but between—and here's a glimpse of the new world economic order for those who haven't been paying attention—Schaumburg and San Diego.
+Companies make cities great, but cities make companies great first.
+One couldn't imagine a Swift and Co. in the 1890s without the Illinois Central Railroad, and one can't imagine a Motorola in the 1990s without the tollways or suburban schools.